Influenza A in U.S. Dairy Cattle 2024

 These symptoms have been reported by the American Association of Bovine Practitioners and the USDA-APHIS.

-Detections in U.S. Retail Milk
+Detections in Commercial and Raw Milk

-1st May 2024: Update on FDA testing of U.S. retail milk: "The FDA is announcing an additional set of results from our national commercial milk sampling study underway in coordination with USDA.
+1st May 2024.
+Update on FDA testing of U.S. retail milk: "The FDA is announcing an additional set of results from our national commercial milk sampling study underway in coordination with USDA.
 The study includes 297 total retail dairy samples.
 New preliminary results of egg inoculation tests on a second set of 201 quantitative polymerase chain reaction (qPCR)-positive retail dairy samples, including cottage cheese and sour cream, in addition to fluid milk, show that pasteurization is effective in inactivating HPAI.
 This additional preliminary testing did not detect any live, infectious virus."
 LINK

-April 26 2024 Preliminary culture results from retail milk samples testing qPCR positive for Avian influenza H5N1.
+April 26 2024.
+Preliminary culture results from retail milk samples testing qPCR positive for Avian influenza H5N1.
 The FDA has received additional results from an initial limited set of geographically targeted samples as part of its national commercial milk sampling study underway in coordination with USDA.
 The FDA continues to analyze this information; however, preliminary results of egg inoculation tests on quantitative polymerase chain reaction (qPCR)-positive retail milk samples show that pasteurization is effective in inactivating HPAI.
 LINK

 April 25 2024.
 Initial results from FDA's nationally representative commercial milk sampling study.
 The agency continues to analyze this information; however, the initial results show about 1 in 5 of the retail samples tested are quantitative polymerase chain reaction (qPCR)-positive for HPAI viral fragments, with a greater proportion of positive results coming from milk in areas with infected herds.
 As previously noted and outlined in our summary below, qPCR-positive results do not necessarily represent actual virus that may be a risk to consumers.
 Additional testing is required to determine whether intact pathogen is still present and if it remains infectious, which would help inform a determination of whether there is any risk of illness associated with consuming the product.
 The FDA is further assessing any positive findings through egg inoculation tests, a gold-standard for determining if infectious virus is present.
 Early work by NIH-funded investigators indicates an absence of infectious virus in their studies of retail milk.
 To date, the retail milk studies have shown no results that would change our assessment that the commercial milk supply is safe.
 Epidemiological signals from our CDC partners continue to show no uptick of human cases of flu and no cases of H5N1, specifically, beyond the one known case related to direct contact with infected cattle.
 LINK